ukaea/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 This will list linting or stylistic errors.
 If there is no output, all is well.
 See the `flake8 documentation <http://flake8.pycqa.org/en/latest/>`_ for more.

-In addition to using ``flake8``, many IDEs (Integrated development environment) have their own linter either built-in or configurable.
-For example one popular IDE `Emacs <https://www.gnu.org/software/emacs/>`_ has a package manager that allows for the installation of
+In addition to using ``flake8``, many IDEs (Integrated development environment) and text editors have their own linter either built-in or configurable.
+For example one popular editor `Emacs <https://www.gnu.org/software/emacs/>`_ has a package manager that allows for the installation of